 In Indonesia, we cooperate with Asosiasi Pendamping Perempuan Usaha Kecil (ASPPUK), non governmental organization which concentrates on women empowerment in micro enterprises.
-We also cooperated with a designer, Merdi Sihombing to be facilitator for “Eco Design Training”.
-Merdi teaches about natural dyes, eco design and how to make beautiful color and pattern for National and International Market.
+We also cooperated with renowned designers such as Yurita Puji & Merdi Sihombing to facilitate for “Eco Design Training” and outfit designs to make beautiful color and pattern for National and International Market.

 IMPLEMENTATION OF MAYBANK WOMEN ECO-WEAVERS IN CAMBODIA

 In Cambodia, silk weaving is an ancient Khmer art and also an imminent Gross Domestic Product (GDP) contributor.
-Maybank Women Eco Weavers in Cambodia is carried out in Takeo.
+Maybank Women Eco Weavers in Cambodia is carried out in Takeo Province.

 We empower and train talented Cambodian women with the skills of silk weaving to produce high quality Cambodian golden silk.

-In its first year alone, the programmeme had trainned 25 women weavers, engages with 80 farmers and planted 8.500 mulberry trees as the main food source for the silkworms in the production of raw silk.
+To date, the programme has trained 50 new women weavers, engages with more than 190 farmers and planted more than 30,000 mulberry trees as the main food source for the silkworms in the production of raw silk.